arabyalhomsi/TheCoffeeMachine/README.md

 -   As a user, I need to select the size of my coffee
 -   As a user, I need to select extra's for my coffee
 -   As a user, I need to see the progress of making my coffee

+## What should be done next?

+-   Unit and E2E testing
+-   Make the app progressive